Welcome to the Alumni Hub!

 The Board of Trustees provide oversight to both Camp Dudley in New York and Camp Kiniya in Vermont.
 If you have interest in serving on our Board of Trustees, please send an email request for information to firstname.lastname@example.org.

 Every August – one week after the close of camp – alumni and their families gather on the Dudley campus for a weekend of fun and friendship.
+This summer, space is limited and all attendees must be vaccinated (those who are 12+)

 While we tend to be completely full each summer, we rely heavily on the word of mouth of our current camper families and loyal alums.
 Please think about who you know that would be a wonderful addition to the Camp family and send us their information here.
 We’ll reach out to them and invite them to consider our Camps.